 It isn’t your vet’s responsibility to disclose to the officials that you are in possession of weed, but it’s their responsibility to save your dog.
 They can’t do this until you tell them what occurred.

 Your French Bulldog would be quite disoriented and distressed.
 Until you get prepared to go to the veterinarian, leave them in a peaceful space to help minimize sensory stimuli.

 When you arrive at the veterinarian, your Frenchie will be checked to see the degree of poisoning as well as the current condition of your dog’s body condition.

-Dogs often consume the wrapping or container that the weed has come in.
-Especially if its a treat like a cookie or brownies.
+Dogs often consume the wrapping or container in which the weed has come, especially if it’s a treat like a cookie or brownies.

 Your Frenchie’s Blood pressure will be tested, as the heartbeat and pressure can be significantly reduced and often need iv fluids to maintain sufficient blood pressure.

 In instances where weed consumption is rapidly established, your veterinarian will try to induce vomiting to avoid the array of symptoms.
 Still, in most cases, the opportunity has elapsed, and side effects should be managed first.
 Treat may be included: